 Why We Exist

-My name is Dewan and I was quite an accomplished man before I moved to Canada in 2014.
-I take pride in my previous career as a United Nations employee and enjoyed frequent international travels.
-After my retirement, all I aspired for was to reunite with my children in Calgary.
-Moving to Canada was a life-changing moment for me.
-Having been a resident of a capital city with over 8.5 million people and warm sunny climate, coming to Calgary was a big change.
-I never realized how difficult it is for older adults like me to live and settle in Canada
+I was an accomplished man before I moved to Canada in 2014.
+I take pride in my career working for the United Nations.
+After my retirement, all I wanted was to reunite with my children in Calgary.
+Moving to Canada was life-changing for me, I got to be with my children but after living for most of my life in a large city with over 8.5 million people and warm sunny climate, coming to Calgary was a big change.
+I didn’t realize how difficult it is for older adults like me to live and settle in Canada until I experienced it.

-In between three training sessions that I attended, I went around contacting as many older adults that I could, learned about services available, improved my communication skills, and gained more confidence in talking to people whom I have never met.
+In between three training sessions that I attended, I went around contacting as many older adults as I could, learning about services available, improving my communication skills, and gaining more confidence in talking to people whom I have never met.
 I felt good about connecting my contacts to programs and services.
 I finally started to realize that as I was helping other people, I was also helping myself feel adjusted to life in Canada.